gluap/gcode_cflow/README.rst

 gcode-cflow
 ===========
 A rudimentary g-code filter to experimentally make feedrate dependent extrusion adjustments to g-code for 3D printers.
+Using this script it I had quite acceptable results compensating flow loss at high print speeds in experimental prints: `results <my_results.rst>`_.

 Different sources suggest that at high extrusion speeds, filament deformation in the extruder due to back pressure leads to a dynamic underextrusion.
 The higher the extrusion speed, the higher the back pressure and the lower the